Agile Requirements Engineering

 Each specification story has acceptance criteria.
 These criteria are the specifications of your product.

 The Scrum community clearly states that product backlog items are not specifications.
 They are work items for the Scrum team.
-If you want to use stories to describe your needs instead of the specification by example approach, it is OK, but please not in the backlog.
+If you want to use stories to describe your needs instead of the specification-by-example approach, it is OK, but please not in the backlog.

 Validation